jeremie5/dataphyre/README.md

 Dataphyre's Stripe module includes the [Stripe PHP library](https://github.com/stripe/stripe-php), which is used for payment processing.
 This library is licensed under the MIT License.
 A copy of the license can be found in the `stripe-php` directory.

+Dataphyre also integrates Adminer, a lightweight database management tool, for seamless SQL interaction and debugging.
+Adminer is open-source software licensed under the Apache License 2.0, and its compact nature makes it a reliable choice for managing databases within Dataphyre SQL.

 ### Acknowledgments

 - Stripe for providing the PHP library, which enables seamless payment processing in Dataphyre.
+- Adminer for offering an elegant and efficient solution for database management, enhancing the Dataphyre SQL module's capabilities.

 ## License